ttzv/ITem/README.md

 ### 7. Java Platform Module System and creating custom runtime image
 This application uses JPMS which combined with JavaFX, multitude of libraries and Maven proved to be a challenge.
-The main advantage of using JPMS is an ability to use jlink - a tool that can create custom runtime image which means Java no longer has to be installed on client computer.
+In our case, the main advantage of using JPMS is an ability to use jlink - a tool that can create custom runtime image which means Java no longer has to be installed on client computer.
 Unfortunately not every library out there is modular yet, so I had to resort to other methods.
 To create image for this app follow these steps:
 1. Run